tkerbe2/iac-intro-lab-1/README.md

 # Azure VNet Demonstration

-This is a simple deployment that I've created to introduce you to the Terraform CLI, Terraform state, and deploying your first code.
+This lab will familiarize you with editing Terraform code, using the basic Terraform CLI commands, and lastly deploying resources.

 ### Terraform Variables: